swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 Building robust types in Swift can involve writing significant boilerplate code to support hashability and equatability.
-By eliminating the complexity for the users, we make `Equatable`/`Hashable` types must more appealing to users and allow them to use their own types in contexts that require equatability and hashability with no added effort on their part (beyond declaring the conformance).
+By eliminating the complexity for the users, we make `Equatable`/`Hashable` types much more appealing to users and allow them to use their own types in contexts that require equatability and hashability with no added effort on their part (beyond declaring the conformance).